hadley/adv-r/Data-structures.md

 ### Factors

 The class attribute can be used to add new behaviour to atomic vectors.
-For example, the factor is a vector that can contain only predefined values, and is R's structure for dealing with quantitative data.
+For example, the factor is a vector that can contain only predefined values, and is R's structure for dealing with qualitative data.
 Factors have two key attributes: their `class()`, "factor", which controls their behaviour; and their `levels()`, the set of allowed values.

 ```R
 x <- factor(c("a", "b", "b", "a"))